 Diabetes is a major health problem in America, and it has a rather bleak outlook seeing as the rate of diabetes has doubled in the last 20 years, and up to 14% of all Americans have the disease.

-Diabetes is shown with a high blood glucose level due to the sugar regulation of the body being impaired.
+A high blood glucose level shows diabetes due to impaired sugar regulation of the body.

 We have type 1 diabetes, which is genetic and must be controlled the whole life with insulin.

-The main one that will be discussed is type 2 diabetes since this is the biggest problem and results from entirely changeable lifestyle habits.
+The main one that will be discussed is type 2 diabetes, the biggest problem resulting from entirely changeable lifestyle habits.

 Physical activity plays a big role in improving the symptoms of diabetes.

-The benefits of exercise on people with diabetes include:
+The benefits of exercise for people with diabetes include:

 - Improved quality of life